zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 4. **Accountability:** The relationship provides external structure during periods when internal structure is weak.

-5. **Transmission beyond concept:** Some aspects of container architecture cannot be verbally taught—they must be transmitted through presence.
+5. **Transmission beyond concept:** Some aspects of container architecture cannot be verbally taught, they must be transmitted through presence.

 **Characteristics of healthy teacher-student relationship:**